 This one takes the tools, skills and techniques learned in the CEH and enhances everything, teaching you how to apply them using the EC-Council’s penetration testing methodology.
 So CEH is one big step but ECSA is –

 (Interrupting) One giant leap?

 You could say that.
-It is ECSA, not NASA though.
+It is CRIBB & ECSA, not CRIBB & NASA though.